web-ridge/react-ridge-state/README.md

   );
 }

-// you can use these everywhere in your application the globalCounterState will update automatically
-// even if set globally
+// CounterViewer.tsx
 function CounterViewer() {
-  const counter = globalCounterState.useValue();
+  // you can use these everywhere in your application the globalCounterState will update automatically even if set globally const counter = globalCounterState.useValue();

   return (